aserper/masto-rss/README.md

 MASTO_RSS_HASHTAGS = Hashtags you want to add

+CHECK_INTERVAL = interval when script checks for new items in seconds (default 3600s)

+MAX_HISTORY_SIZE = how many history lines the script needs to keep

 The best way to use this project is by using [its docker container](https://hub.docker.com/r/amitserper/masto-rss) When using docker, make a bind mount between /state on the container to whatever directory you want on your machine in order to keep the state of the feeds that were already posted
 ![image](https://github.com/aserper/masto-rss/actions/workflows/masto-rss.yml/badge.svg)